 (2) Legislative Positions.
 The Board shall annually adopt a legislative platform that establishes positions on issues the Board will engage in during a given legislative session.

 Section 4.
 External communication.
 (1) Members of the Board will support Board positions, decisions, and policies when providing information to the public, stakeholder groups, or the legislature.
-(2) The executive director or his/her designee will be the spokesperson for the Board with the media.
+(2) The chair, executive director, or the executive director’s designee will be the spokesperson for the Board with the media.
 (3) This section does not preclude individual Board members from expressing their personal views.
 When expressing personal views, members should specify that that they are speaking as an individual and not on behalf of the Board.

 Section 5.
 Board responsibilities.
 The Board may meet in order to review any concerns presented to the chair or executive committee about a Board member’s performance or conduct.